Croes Robert Wood

 The reserve is on a hillside with steep slopes and muddy paths.
-Croes Robert is a working wood, and some of the paths are very rutted due to the vehicle access that is needed for charcoal production.
+It is a working wood and some of the paths are very rutted due to work-vehicle access.